alacewala724/Cannes22/README.md

 - **Comparison System**: Compare movies to refine your rankings
 - **Caching**: Offline support with intelligent data caching
 - **Real-time Updates**: Live synchronization with Firebase
+- **Push Notifications**: Get notified when friends rate movies you've also rated or when someone follows you

 ## 🚀 Getting Started